Sreelikhith/dataviz-project/README.md

    setup enables users to examine how these aspects vary across different regions and job categories.
 Selecting specific employment types or work settings updates the visualization to reflect the distribution of these criteria within the chosen regions or job categories.

-Aesthetics and Usability

-The visualization maintains a clean and accessible design, with a consistent color scheme and clear labeling.
-However, ensuring high contrast for readability and potentially simplifying complex sections could enhance aesthetics.
-The interface is intuitive, with interactive filters that allow easy exploration of the dataset.
-Tooltips enhance the usability by providing immediate context.
-Still, adding a brief tutorial or guide could help new users navigate the visualization more effectively.

 ## Sketches